-Toshiba refreshed their external hard drive line up in December 2018.
+Toshiba refreshed their external hard drive line up.

-Now that your Canvio Connect II is sun setting.
+Now that your Canvio Connect II is sunset.

 And you’re looking at a replacement drive.
 Or for another drive to sit alongside your Connect II.